 - Full-time EU: £9,000

 For up-to-date information about tuition fees, living costs and financial support, visit Undergraduate Fees and Finance.

 As part of the BSc (Hons) Computer Science with Games Technology you may gain paid work experience as part of your degree through one of our placement schemes:

 - One-year placement - these are taken after you have successfully completed your second year of studies; students work between nine and fifteen months on placement before returning to City to complete their final year;

 - Professional Pathway Scheme - this scheme is unique to City University London and offers you the opportunity to combine paid placement employment and study.

 Careers include working as a key technical specialist in the computer games industry.
-A broad knowledge of computer science and sophisticated programming skills also make graduates attractive to employers in a wide range of other industries.
+Your broad knowledge of computer science and sophisticated programming skills as a graduate will also make you attractive to employers in other industries.